Isopoda: Evolutionary history

 Isopods first appeared in the fossil record during the Carboniferous period of the Paleozoic some 300 million years ago.
 They were primitive, short-tailed members of the suborder Phreatoicidea.
 At that time, Phreatoicideans were marine organisms with a cosmopolitan distribution.
 Nowadays, the members of this formerly widespread suborder form relic populations in freshwater environments in South Africa, India and Oceania, the greatest number of species being in Tasmania.
 Other primitive, short-tailed suborders include Asellota, Microcerberidea, Calabozoidea and the terrestrial Oniscidea.

 The short-tailed isopods have a short pleotelson and terminal, stylus-like uropods and have a sedentary lifestyle on or under the sediment on the seabed.
 The long-tailed isopods have a long pleotelson and broad lateral uropods which can be used in swimming.
 They are much more active and can launch themselves off the seabed and swim for short distances.
 The more advanced long-tailed isopods are mostly endemic to the southern hemisphere and may have radiated on the ancient supercontinent of Gondwana soon after it broke away from Laurasia 200 million years ago.
 The short-tailed forms may have been driven from the shallow seas in which they lived by increased predatory pressure from marine fish, their main predators.
 The development of the long-tailed forms may also have provided competition that helped force the short-tailed forms into refugia.
 The latter are now restricted to environments such as the deep sea, freshwater, groundwater and dry land.
 Isopods in the suborder Asellota are by far the most species-rich group of deep sea isopods.

-Locomotion
+Biology

-Unlike the amphipods, marine and freshwater isopods are entirely benthic.
-This gives them little chance to disperse to new regions and may explain why so many species are endemic to restricted ranges.
+Unlike amphipods within the same ecosystem, marine and freshwater isopods are entirely benthic.
+This gives them little chance to disperse to new regions and may explain why so many species are endemic with restricted ranges.
 Crawling is the primary means of locomotion, and some species bore into the seabed, the ground or timber structures.
-Some members of the Flabellifera can swim to a limited extent and have their front three pairs of pleopods modified for this purpose, with their respiratory structures limited to the hind pleopods.
+Some members of the families Sphaeromatidae, Idoteidae and Munnopsidae are able to swim pretty well, and have their front three pairs of pleopods modified for this purpose, with their respiratory structures limited to the hind pleopods.
 Most terrestrial species are slow-moving and conceal themselves under objects or hide in crevices or under bark.
 The semi-terrestrial sea slaters (Ligia spp.) can run rapidly on land and many terrestrial species can roll themselves into a ball when threatened, a feature that has evolved independently in different groups and also in the marine sphaeromatids.